chrismccoy/free-downloads/readme.md

 # Free Downloads System

 A lightweight, file-based content management system designed for hosting and sharing digital assets.
 This application features a distinct Neo-Brutalist design powered by **Tailwind CSS**.
-It uses a local JSON file-based database, eliminating the need for external SQL servers, making it incredibly easy to deploy and maintain.
+It uses a local SQlite database, eliminating the need for external SQL servers, making it incredibly easy to deploy and maintain.

 ## Features